rundeck/rundeck/docs/en/manual/07-examples.md

 Jobs are a convenient method to establish a library of routine procedures.
 By its nature, a saved Job encapsulates a process into a logically named interface.
-Jobs can begin as a single item workflow that calls a small or large shell script but evolve into a multi-step workflow.
+Jobs can begin as a single step workflow that calls a small or large shell script but evolve into a multi-step workflow.
 One job can also call another job as a step in its workflow.
 Using this approach one can view each Job as a reusable